Squeezed light: What is squeezed light?

 This result illustrates one of the primary methods of producing squeezing.
 Spontaneous parametric down-conversion (SPDC) is a nonlinear optical process in which a photon of a powerful laser field propagating through a second-order nonlinear optical medium may split into two photons of lower energy.
 The frequencies, wavevectors and polarizations of the generated photons are governed by phase-matching conditions.
 Single-mode squeezing, such as that in the above example, is obtained when SPDC is \emph{degenerate}: the two generated photons are indistinguishable in all their parameters: frequency, direction, and polarization.
 The quantum state of the optical mode into which the photon pairs are emitted exhibits squeezing [Fig.~\ref{PDCFig}(a)].

 Aside from being an interesting physical entity by itself, squeezed light has a variety of applications.
 One of the primary applications of single-mode squeezed light is in precision measurements of distances.
 Such measurements are typically done by means of interferometry.
-Quantum phase noise poses an ultimate limit to interferometry, and the application of squeezing (in particular, the phase squeezed state discussed above) permits expanding this limit beyond a fundamental boundary.
+Quantum phase noise poses an ultimate limit to interferometry, and the application of squeezing (in particular, the phase squeezed state discussed above) permits expanding this limit beyond the fundamental boundary defined by the SQL.
 For example, squeezing is employed in the new generation of gravitational wave detectors --- GEO 600 in Europe and LIGO in the United States.